-While the performance of COS when observing extended targets was never optimal, the extended target flux calibration was still reasonably accurate up to the COS/FUV move to Lifetime Position 3 (LP3) in February 2015.
-This is however not the case at LP3 or LP4 due to their location near to previously sagged lifetime positions.
+While the performance of COS when observing extended targets was never optimal, the extended target flux calibration was reasonably accurate during operations at LP1 and LP2 (through February 2015).
+This is however not the case at LP3, LP4, or LP5 due to their location near to previously sagged lifetime positions.